Xiaobin-Rong/lite-rtse/README.md

 ### Setup
 We make some modification as follows:
 * change the output channels of Multi-Order Conv-Block from $C$ to $1$, so that the output can be concatenated with other two features;
-* use depth-wise convolution instead of standard convolution for the 3x3 convolutional layer in Conv-Block.
-We observe loss divergence when using Conv-Block, and adding BN or employ depth-wise convolution can alleviate this issue.
+* use depth-wise convolution instead of standard convolution in the 3x3 convolutional layer in Conv-Block.
+We observe loss divergence when using Conv-Block, and adding BN or employing depth-wise convolution can alleviate this issue.
 We choose the latter for its significant computational reduction.

 The final version of Lite-RTSE has **1.56 M** parameters and **0.66 GFLOPs**.

 ### Datasets
-We evaluate Lite-RTSE using two datasets on the **VCTK-DEMAND** dataset, which contains paired clean and pre-mixed noisy speech.
+We evaluate Lite-RTSE on the **VCTK-DEMAND** dataset, which contains paired clean and pre-mixed noisy speech.
 The training and test set consist of 11,572 utterances from 28 speakers and 872 utterances from two speakers, respectively.
 1,572 utterances in training set are selected for validation.
 The utterances are resampled to 16 kHz.

 ## Results